apiel/zicBox/NOTE.md

 ## Next TODO

+- TODO start thread in https://llllllll.co/

 - FIXME filter that is crashing the audio....?

 - FIXME default sequencer pattern

+- TODO EffectGrain can be active without triggering any note...

 - TODO save/load project